Q: Describe what you publish in 25 characters or less.

 Q: What do submitters most often get wrong about your submissions process?

 A: They submit more poems than we call for.
 They submit drafts and want to withdraw and edit them, and submit them again.
-The most irritating is when someone's submitted poem gets accepted elsewhere and the author doesn't bother to tell us.
-It’s no big deal to tell us - Withdraw the poem, tell us why, and we’ll be the first to congratulate you on your success.
+We have a cap on our submissions and continual withdraws and resubmissions can put us over.
+It's not fair to other poets.
+The most irritating thing is when someone's submitted poem gets accepted elsewhere and the author doesn't bother to let us know.
+It’s no big deal to tell us - Withdraw the poem, tell us why, and we’ll be the first to congratulate you on your success!

 Q: How much do you want to know about the person submitting to you?

 A: We like to be reminded there’s a real person on the other end of the computer screen - just as we’d like submitters to know we’re real people, not faceless, ruthless dragons, er, editors.
 A short and pithy cover letter makes our day.
 If you don’t have anything in the way of publication credits, tell us you like pie.
 We like pie, too.
 Form a connection, let us know you read past issues.
-But overall, cover letters are not a must have.
+But overall, cover letters are not a must-have.
 We’re always interested in seeing where people have been published, but it doesn’t influence our decision.
 A good poem trumps all.
-And we often read the cover letter AFTER we read the poem.
+We often read the cover letter AFTER we read the poem.
+Check the Submission Guidelines for each Issue, we offer Cover Letter Conversation Starter questions.
+If you don't know what to say, tell us about your pets.
+We love hearing about pets.

 Q: If you publish writing, how much of a piece do you read before making the decision to reject it?